Viper Documentation

 Every token you hold on Solana requires a token account, which costs ~0.002 SOL in rent.
 When you sell 100% of a token, the account remains open with a zero balance.

-Use the Claim SOL button in the wallet menu (or /claim) to close all empty token accounts and reclaim that rent.
+Use /claim to close eligible empty accounts and reclaim their rent.

 Slippage